 The columns: Purchase price + cost = Cost of goods.
-The Cost of goods value is the key for any calculation in Calculate your price.
+The Cost of goods value is the key for any calculation in Cost & Reports.
 If you only have Cost of goods the plugin will try to calculate backwards then you see that cost = cost of goods and purchase price is empty.
 If you know purchase price and then add this the cost field will automatically adjust its value.
-But you can use Calculate your price without setting purchase price and cost if you like.
+But you can use Cost & Reports without setting purchase price and cost if you like.

 So with this in mind, let us play with some examples.

 I want to bulk update my products with 50% profit